-The Portrait Gallery received special recognition from Alzheimer Scotland as a dementia friendly venue.
-The majority of front of house staff have recieved training in dementia awareness.
-Most front of house staff have recieved training in visual impairment awareness from RNIB Scotland and Deaf Awareness from Deaf Scotland.
+The National Galleries of Scotland received special recognition from Alzheimer Scotland as a dementia friendly venue.
+Most front of house staff have recieved training in dementia awareness.
+Some front of house staff have received training in visual impairment awareness from RNIB Scotland and Deaf Awareness from Deaf Scotland.
 Staff at the Scottish National Gallery of Modern Art have recieved training from PAMIS on welcoming visitors with profound and multiple learning disabilities.

-Portable hearing loops are available for all talks and tours, simply ask member of staff on arrival.
+Portable hearing loops are available for all public talks, tours and lectures, simply ask member of staff on arrival.

 Community and access groups are invited to book free guided or self-guided visits all year round.
-This includes free entry to all paying exhibitions.
-We also offer a free programme of dementia-friendly workshops.
+This includes free entry to all paying exhibitions: www.nationalgalleries.org/visit/group-visits